anuprulez/similar_galaxy_workflow/README.md

     *    `conda env create -f environment.yml`
     *    `conda activate tool_prediction`

-2. Execute the script `extract_data.sh` to extract two tabular files - `tool-popularity.tsv` and `wf-connections.tsv`.
+2. Execute the script `extract_data.sh` to extract two tabular files - `tool-popularity-19-03.tsv` and `wf-connections-19-03.tsv`.
 This script should be executed on a Galaxy instance's database (ideally should be executed by a Galaxy admin).
 There are two methods in the script one each to generate two tabular files.
-The first file (`tool-popularity.tsv`) contains information about the usage of tools per month.
-The second file (`wf-connections.tsv`) contains workflows present as the connections of tools.
+The first file (`tool-popularity-19-03.tsv`) contains information about the usage of tools per month.
+The second file (`wf-connections-19-03.tsv`) contains workflows present as the connections of tools.
 Save these tabular files.

 3. Execute the file `train.sh`.
 It has some input parameters: